 In benign prostatic hyperplasia, the prostate often enlarges (in a benign way) to the point where urination becomes difficult.
-Symptoms include needing to often urinate (frequency) or taking a while to get started (hesitancy).
-Treatment involves lifestyle changes, medications, minimally invasive procedures or even surgeries removing the prostate.
+Symptoms include needing to urinate often (frequency) or taking a while to get started (hesitancy).
+Treatment involves lifestyle changes, medications, minimally invasive procedures, or even surgeries removing the prostate.

-It's also worth mentioning that those two diseases - Prostate Cancer and Benign Prostatic Hyperplasia - may coexist in one patient.
+It's also worth mentioning that those two diseases – prostate cancer and benign prostatic hyperplasia – may coexist in one patient.

 The PSA Density is calculated using the formula below:

-If you don't know the volume of your prostate, you can use our calculator as a prostate size calculator, or as a prostate volume calculator.
-To estimate the volume of your prostate simply fill in its length, width and height.
-The formula to estimate prostate volume is as follows:
+If you don't know the volume of your prostate, you can use our calculator as a prostate size calculator or a prostate volume calculator.
+To estimate the volume of your prostate simply fill in its length, width, and height.

-So, if you want to calculate PSA Density, simply fill in the data you have:
+So, if you want to calculate PSA density, simply fill in the data you have:

 And you've got your result!
 But what exactly does it tell you?
-Generally, a PSA Density result of 0.15 or higher means that there is a suspicion of prostate cancer.
-In such a situation, it is essential that you go to a urologist, who will decide whether or not a prostate biopsy needs to be performed.
+Generally, a PSA density result of 0.15 or higher means that there is a suspicion of prostate cancer.
+In such a situation, it is essential you go to a urologist, who will decide whether or not a prostate biopsy needs to be performed.
 On the other hand, you need to remember that a result of less than 0.15 does not exclude prostate cancer!

 To calculate PSA density, you can follow these steps: